Skip to content

 how to calculate additional rolling resistance by surface type

-Gradient resistance (AGR) is simply the degree of slope that the extraction may take place on.
+Additional gradient resistance (AGR) is the degree of slope on which the extraction will take place.
 The greater the slope, the higher the multiplier.
-Again, you will take the total weight of the stuck vehicle and multiply by the appropriate multiplier.
+Again, you will take the total weight of the stuck vehicle and multiply it by the appropriate multiplier.

 chart for calculating gradient resistance when extracting a stuck vehicle